ccr112393/Ai-Tools-Bolt/README.md

-# Ai Tools Bolt
+# Ai Tools

 An Adobe Illustrator Extension built with Bolt CEP.

-**Ai Tools Bolt** is an extension built to simplify common tasks within Adobe Illustrator.
+**Ai Tools** is an extension built to simplify common tasks within Adobe Illustrator.

 Features: